Axos Bank Business Savings Account Review

 Axos Bank Business Savings Account Requirements

-- Sole proprietorship: An IRS SS-4 or 147c letter
+- IRS SS-4 or 147 c letter

-- Limited liability company (LLC): An operating agreement, articles of organization, and all amendments
+- Articles of organization, and all amendments

-- Limited partnership (LP) or limited liability partnership (LLP): An LP or LLP agreement and all amendments, plus a certificate of LP or LLP partnership filed with the state
+- a certificate of LP or LLP partnership filed with the state

-- Corporation (profit): Articles of incorporation and all amendments
+- Articles of incorporation and all amendments

 Our guide to opening a business bank account includes a downloadable checklist that can help you identify which business documents are usually required for the application process.